The Future of Networking

 5G and Wi-Fi 6

 Steadily maturing 5G technology and infrastructure is finally a real option for the enterprise, providing more efficient and effective mobile capabilities and potentially supercharging the value businesses are gaining through IoT, AI, and other emerging services.
 However, as 5G becomes more widely available, so too does Wi-Fi 6, the next generation of wireless connectivity.
-In this session, our experts will help you envision how 5G and Wi-Fi 6 play within your organization, where each is best suited for use, and the key steps you’ll need to take to their use a reality.
+In this session, our experts will help you envision how 5G and Wi-Fi 6 play within your organization, where each is best suited for use, and the key steps you’ll need to take to make their use a reality.